-The LDI-12T uses a MIDI driver to convert the Longitudinal Timecode (LTC) supplied by the front panel XLR to MIDI Timecode (MTC).
+The LDI-12T and LDI-10T use a MIDI driver to convert the Longitudinal Timecode (LTC) supplied by the front panel Timecode connector to MIDI Timecode (MTC).
 Note that, as of this writing, the ASIO Driver specification is being updated to incorporate direct support of timecode.
 The following procedure describes the current procedure for setting up Cubase for use with timecode on the PC - as audio applications grow to support this new specification, this procedure may change slightly.